opencv-creator/shrike_lite_projects/README.md

  4) and we used FPGAIO to distinguish between fpga and rp2040 io otherwise it will be confusing.

+The below table has FPGA (CPU) chip pins which are internally connected to RP2040 microcntroller

 <img width="778" height="633" alt="shrike lite pin out table" src="https://github.com/user-attachments/assets/e450d643-9795-4f01-ad1c-398f36952c2f" />